cassidoo/HTML-CSS-Tutorial/README.md

 The first part of the declaration is obvious, `border`.
 This is the property that we're editing.
 Man, this is easy.

 Next, we have 3 parts in the value section.
 The first part is `5px`.
 Firstly, `px` stands for *pixels*.
 We used this above for our width and heights as well.
-You alwaysh ave to include the units (just like in 5th grade math) in your styling, and our units here are pixels.
+You always have to include the units (just like in 5th grade math) in your styling, and our units here are pixels.
 Now, that whole first part, `5px`, is the border's thickness.
 You guessed it: it's 5 pixels thick.
 Gosh you're smart.
 The next part is the *border style*.
 You can plug in several words here, as indicated [on this webpage](http://www.w3schools.com/css/css_border.asp).
 We used `solid`, but you can also say `dotted`, `dashed`, or `double`.
 There are some other words you can use, but those depend on the color of the border.
 Color?
 What?
 OH YEAH.
 That's the third part of the border style.
 You can stick in any color for that, but in this example, we have `black`.

 Let's mix it up a bit with different borders for you to check out.
 I'm just going to keep using the same image, you can replace it with whatever.
-Stick this in style1.html and check it out, and play with the values yourself!
+Stick this in the `<body>` tags of style1.html and check it out, and play with the values yourself!

 	<img src="http://i.imgur.com/wjiVXJe.gif" style="border:5px dotted #ffcc00" />
 	<img src="http://i.imgur.com/wjiVXJe.gif" style="border:10px ridge rgb(77, 145, 99); width: 300px" />